BarnBridge/BarnBridge-PM/BB-Project-calls/call_008.md

 ## Intro

+**Troy:** Welcome to project call 008!
+It's the new year 2021 has started.
+We are full steam ahead with product launching and the DAO.
+Based on the roadmap, we are looking at the end of January.
+Mid-late February for the smart yield product.

+I'll be passing it on to Bogdan for updates on the products.

 # Tech/Dev
 ## BarnBridge App

+**Bogdan:**

 ### BBDAO

 ### Smart Yield BOND

 ### Smart Alpha BOND

 # Bounties

 # Operations/Marketing Run down

 # Round Table